 In "Avengers Unplugged" #4 (April, 1996), the Avengers (Black Widow, Crystal, Deathcry, Giant-Man, Hercules, She-Hulk and Vision) located a large gathering of super villains and attacked to prevent them from completing any "terrorist" attack.
 Hyde was among the villains and co-operated with Stilt-Man and Wizard in toppling Pym in giant form.
 Deathcry however came to realize that the villains had gathered for a different reason.
 The Avengers had crashed the wedding of the Absorbing Man and Titania.
 Hyde and the others were simply wedding guests.
 The Avengers were embarrassed and vacated the building, allowing the wedding to be held.

 In narration on "Daredevil" vol. 1 #353-357 (June-October, 1996), Hyde was revealed to have bought a warehouse from Green Goblin to use it as his new headquarters.
 He took in Angela Parrish, a teenage runaway, and helped her kick a drug habit.
 She later wrote him a letter, thanking him for his kindness.
-Hyde planned to acquire a number of holdings throughout New York City and found himself rivaled by the Eel attempted to hire the Enforcers for added muscle.
-Unknown to him Harrison was impersonated at the time by the Eel.
+Hyde planned to acquire a number of holdings throughout New York City and found himself rivaled by the Eel and Hyde attempted to hire the Enforcers for added muscle.
+Unknown to him the Enforcer Snake Marston was impersonated at the time by the Eel.
 Eel convinced the Enforcers to reject Hyde's offer, earning themselves a new enemy.

 In the present portion of #353, Hyde returned to his warehouse to find the corpse of Angela.
 She had been killed by the Eel, partly for revenge against Hyde and partly to frame her former benefactor.
 Hyde was distraught that even one of his rare acts of kindness ended up with someone dying.
 He was furious with himself and proceeded to perform acts of physical self-torture.
 Daredevil tracked him down and hit a nerve cluster on Hyde's body, incapacitating him.
 Hyde surrendered to the police but dared them to actually investigate the murder.
 In #354, Hyde hired attorney Rosalind Sharpe to represent him in court.
 She relegated the task to her junior partner Matthew Murdock (Daredevil) who had recently resumed his career as a lawyer.
 In #355, Hyde met Murdock, attempting to convince him of his innocence in this particular murder.
 Hyde noticed the lawyer was reluctant to take the case.
 In #356, Hyde met Murdock again, this time with fellow partner Franklin "Foggy" Nelson joining them.
 He was infuriated to learn of also being accused of abducting Angela.
 He explained that he did not care about the law but was not willing to take the blame for crimes he never performed.
 He instructed them to locate his correspondence with Angela.
 In #357, Hyde was put on trial.
 Nelson arrived in time but Murdock was strangely absent.
 Hyde quietly let Nelson known that the villain would hold him responsible if he lost the trial.
 Hyde struggled to maintain his calm demeanor through a parade of prosecution witnesses and Nelson being mostly silent through the trial.
 But Daredevil turned up with the captured Eel at hand, claiming to have discovered the actual murderer.
 Hyde was declared innocent and released back on the streets.
 Daredevil followed Hyde and threatened him to not dare attack any citizen or else the hero would hunt him down.
 In #358 (November, 1996), Zabo called the "Paige Angel" show hosted by Karen Page and alluded to Daredevil forcing him into hiding.